A cough isn’t usually concerning unless it lingers for more than two weeks or you have additional symptoms such as difficulty breathing.

 - serious conditions such as pulmonary embolism and heart failure

 Another common condition that can cause a chronic cough is gastroesophageal reflux disease (GERD).
-In this condition, stomach contents flow back into the esophagus.
-This backflow stimulates a reflex in the trachea, causing the person to cough.
+In this condition, the contents of your stomach flow back into your esophagus.
+This backflow stimulates a reflex in your trachea (windpipe), causing you to cough.

-Most coughs will clear up, or at least significantly improve, within two weeks.
-If you have a cough that hasn’t improved in this amount of time, see a doctor, as it may be a symptom of a more serious problem.
+Contact a doctor if you have a cough that hasn’t cleared up or improved in 2 weeks.
+It may be a symptom of a more serious problem.

-Coughs can be treated in a variety of ways, depending on the cause.
-For healthy adults, most treatments will involve self-care.
+A cough can be treated in a variety of ways, depending on the cause.
+Healthy adults will mostly be able to treat their coughs with home remedies and self-care.

 A cough that results from a virus can’t be treated with antibiotics.
-You can, however, soothe it in the following ways:
+You can soothe it in the following ways instead: